addyosmani/backbone-fundamentals/README.md

 };
 ```

-<strong>Resetting/Refreshing Collections</strong>
+**Resetting/Refreshing Collections**

-Rather than adding or removing models individually, you occasionally wish to update an entire collection at once.
-Collection.reset() allows us to replace an entire collection with new models as follows:
+Rather than adding or removing models individually, you occasionally wish to update an entire collection at once. `Collection.reset()` allows us to replace an entire collection with new models as follows:

 ```javascript
 PhotoCollection.reset([